AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/track-deployments.md

 ---
 title: Track deployments
-description: Learn how to configure New Relic to track deployments in your Adobe Commerce on cloud infrastructure project.
+description: Learn how to configure New Relic to track deployments and analyze in your Adobe Commerce on cloud infrastructure project.
-feature: Cloud, Deploy, GraphQL, Observability
+feature: Cloud, Deploy, Observability
 ---

 # Track deployments

-You can enable the New Relic change-tracking feature to build NerdGraph charts that track deployment changes.
+You can enable the New Relic _Track changes_ feature to monitor deployment events on your Commerce on cloud infrastructure project.

-The Deployments chart helps you to analyze the impact on your Commerce on cloud infrastructure project, such as CPU, memory, response time, and more.
-See [Track changes using NerdGraph](https://docs.newrelic.com/docs/change-tracking/change-tracking-graphql/) in the _New Relic documentation_ to learn about the Track changes features.
+The Deployments data collection helps you to analyze the impact of deployment changes to overall performance, such as CPU, memory, response time, and more.
+See [Track changes using NerdGraph](https://docs.newrelic.com/docs/change-tracking/change-tracking-graphql/) in the _New Relic documentation_.

 >[!PREREQUISITES]
 >
 >- **New Relic API endpoint** `NR_API_URL`: NerdGraph API URL `https://api.newrelic.com/graphql`
 >- **New Relic API Key** `NR_API_KEY`: How to access your [New Relic API Keys](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys)
->- **NR_APP_GUID**: GUID's are unique to a New Relic entity, choose meta data from the menu next to an entity name in New Relic app or use the [Nerdgraph entities API tutorial](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-entities-api-tutorial/).
-If you wish to set this up for a Staging environment adjust the Staging environment NR_APP_GUID cloud variable with the staging entity GUID from New Relic.
+>- **New Relic Entity ID** `NR_APP_GUID`: An entity reports data to New Relic, and each entity has a unique ID (GUID).
+As an example, to enable on a Staging environment, adjust the Staging environment `NR_APP_GUID` cloud variable with the _staging entity GUID_ from New Relic.
+See the [NerdGraph tutorial: View entity data](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-entities-api-tutorial/) in the _New Relic_ documentation.

 ## Enable Track deployments